Ballona Creek: Pollution

-Dry weather urban runoff and storm water, both conveyed by storm drains, are the primary sources of pollution in the riverine coastal estuary.
+Storm water and dry-weather urban runoff, both conveyed by storm drains, are the primary sources of pollution in the riverine coastal estuary.
 Since Ballona drains about 126 sqmi of surface area and thousands of street gutters, freeway runoffs, and industrial overflows, its highly toxic waters constitute the most serious source of pollution for Santa Monica Bay.
 "A new city sewer line in the 1980s alleviated some, but not all, of the problem."

 The urbanization of the watershed, and associated with it the pollution of urban runoff and stormwater, has degraded the water quality in Ballona Creek and its estuary.
 Ballona Creek is listed by the Los Angeles Regional Water Quality Control Board impaired for fecal coliform, heavy metals, and pesticides.

 The litter flows into the creek require constant cleanup by the County Department of Public Works and volunteer teams.
-Fifty bags of litter, including diapers, syringes and a car bumper, were removed from Ballona Creek on Coastal Cleanup Day in 1988.
+Fifty bags of litter, including diapers, syringes, and a car bumper, were removed from Ballona Creek on Coastal Cleanup Day in 1988.
 Two abandoned live kittens along with 67000 lb of dumped garbage were removed in 2002.
 Nets and booms strung across the end of the creek attempt to catch as much litter as possible before it enters Santa Monica Bay.